Jessica's Recipes Recipes

 This frittata is a glorious mash-up of the Spanish tortilla and a breakfast hash.
 It’s full of potatoes, ripe tomatoes, mushrooms, basil, and garlic for a satisfying, light breakfast that’s so healthy you can feel good about going back in for seconds.

-That said, on mornings when we’re extra hungry or feeling indulgent, we like to throw a few slices of bacon or some chopped ham into the pan — and serve it with a buttery sourdough.
+That said, on mornings when we’re extra hungry or feeling indulgent, we like to throw some chopped jamón into the pan (you can find both Serrano and Iberico in our meat department) — and serve it with a buttery sourdough.
 Speaking of the pan, did we mention that this dish is a one-pan wonder?
 That’s a big bonus for a sleepy Sunday brunch.

 More tips: Frittatas are not just for breakfast!
 Add a green salad and you’ve got a nice light dinner.
 And don’t worry about eating all those eggs.
 They’re full of protein and nutrients, a strong staple of a healthy Mediterranean diet.

-3 Melissa’s medley fingerling potatoes, thinly sliced into ?-inch rounds
+3 Melissa’s mixed baby fingerling potatoes, thinly sliced into ⅛”-thick rounds

 2 vine-ripened tomatoes, chopped